Hilario Moncado: Mysticism

 The FFA was characterized as "quasi-religious", with mystical symbolism derived from Christian beliefs, Filipino folk beliefs, numerology, albularyo practices, and the dios-dios movements of the early 20th century.
 In their initial phase, they put particular importance on the number 12 (a concept referred to as doce-doce, "twelve-twelve").
 The FFA started out with 12 individuals with 12 outlined objectives.
 The original "matriculate members" were initially subdivided into 12 divisions, each with 12 lodges.
 And each lodge had 12 members.

 Moncado himself started assuming the title of the spiritual "Master" known as "Equifrilibrium", in addition to his role as a political leader in the FFA.
 Many of the FFA's "spiritual" practices were under the guidance of Lorenzo de los Reyes, a founding member of the FFA.
 Reyes was instrumental in developing and promoting the "divinity" of Moncado.
 As such, some members of the FFA in Hawaii credit both Moncado and Reyes as the founders of the FFA.

 The word "Equifrilibrium" was allegedly from Equi ("I am the Way of Equality"), Frili ("I am the Truth of Fraternity"), and Brium ("I am the Life of Liberty and the Master of Equifrilibricum").
 It referred to his "divine" persona.
 "Equifrilibricum" (with a 'c'), on the other hand, was his "material" identity.
 All of these terms are not actually Latin, though they appear to be and are claimed to be Latin by FFA members.

-Moncado claims to be the "third" reincarnation of Christ through José Rizal, representing both the "political" (Rizal) and the "spritual" (Christ).
+Moncado claims to be the "third" reincarnation of Christ through José Rizal, representing both the "political" (Rizal) and the "spiritual" (Christ).
 He claims that the FFA members would be among the chosen few who would be saved at the Apocalypse.

 All FFA members joining the organization underwent "spiritual" initiation.
 They were introduced to specially-constructed prayers with instructions on what time of day they could be performed.
 They were also encouraged to fast for as long and as frequently as they can on a voluntary basis.
 Certain members can also choose to become "spiritual" members, by studying under Reyes.
 Unlike the other regular "material" members, "spiritual" members practiced celibacy, did not cut their hair (including beards), and practiced a vegetarian and raw diet (meat and fish are forbidden).

 Modern Moncadistas still follow these tenets, now simplified into three rules: 1) You should not cut your hair; 2) You should not hurt your fellow; and 3) You should not eat meat.
 They also do not drink alcohol or smoke cigarettes.
 However, younger members of the organization are abandoning some of these tenets.
 In particular, cooked food is now allowed in most cases.